bloominstituteoftechnology/Local-Environment-Setup/installation-guides/base-environment/windows.md

     - As an example, the command prompt starts at `C:\Users\(username)`, I could use `cd documents\github\test` to change my directory to `C:\Users\(username)\documents\Github\test`
     - For Lambda School units, this will be in each of the sprint repositories.
-    - For personal projects or other python projects this will be in the folder of that project
+    - For personal projects or other python projects, this will be in the folder of that project
 2. Execute the command `pipenv shell` to create a virtual environment in the current directory
 3. Use `pipenv install (packages)` to install the packages that will be used for the current project
     - An example of this command is `pipenv install pandas scipy eli5 matplotlib`
     - You can also specify package versions using `==` for example `pipenv install numpy==1.17.*`
-        - This will install the latest version of numpy 1.17, in this case 1.17.5
+        - This will install the latest version of NumPy 1.17.
+In this case, 1.17.5
-        - Similarly, using `numpy==1.1*` would install the latest version of 1.1x numpy (which is 1.19)
+        - Similarly, using `numpy==1.1*` would install the latest version of 1.1x NumPy (which is 1.19)
     - If the project is a build-on or for Lambda School units, you will probably be provided a `requirements.txt` file in the repository
         - To install dependencies to your pipenv shell from a requirements file, use `pipenv install -r requirements.txt`